hneutr/webwebpage/docs/index.md

 ## features

-- draws simple graphs
+- simple and configurable model
-- can handle multiple networks
-- supports layered networks (e.g., networks that change in time)
-- creates a single file without dependencies for easy sharing
+- easy to share (one file, no dependencies)
-- embeddable
+- easy to embed
-- language support for [MATLAB](http://danlarremore.com/webweb/) and [python](https://github.com/hneutr/webweb), as well as [networkx](http://networkx.github.io/)

----

-## Why though?
-Sometimes, you need to see a network _right now_ -- You don't want to finagle 400 libraries or debug, you just want to see it.
-Right.
-Now.
-Enter webweb.
+- does what you need it to (multiple networks, layered networks)
+- interfaces for multiple languages (`python`, `MATLAB`) and libraries (`networkx`)

 ---